-Help our seniors stock up enough food and other supplies that will last for several weeks.
-It is hard for our seniors and the elderly to get to the store.
+Help our seniors facing social isolation stock up enough food and other supplies that will last several weeks.
+It is hard for seniors and the elderly to get to the store.
 Shop for them while doing your shopping or set up a delivery from the grocery store.

-Send them a care package of things they will need like over-the-counter medicines for fever, cough, flu, and other symptoms.
+Send them a care package of things they need, like over-the-counter medicines for fever, cough, flu, and other symptoms.
 Health and medical supplies such as toilet paper, disinfecting cleaning sprays and wipes, and oxygen if needed.

 7. Help with medications